 In its basic form, a Bioactive setup is any type of enclosure that employs one or more species of Invertebrate to clean up waste products.
-Of course, there is much more to setting up a Bioactive enclosure than just throwing a few bugs in to your normal, sterile type setup.
-This article hopes to explain the process, in as simple terms as possible, in an effort to be the basis of ones understanding, upon which they will expand further as they research the method.
+Of course, there is much more to setting up a Bioactive enclosure than throwing a few bugs in to your normal, sterile type setup.
+This article hopes to explain the process, in as simple terms as possible, to be the basis of ones understanding.
+From this, they will expand further as they research the method.

 Before we get down to it, though, I would like to clear up a common misconception that seems to be spreading throughout the community.

 There is no such thing as a ‘part bioactive setup’.
-I understand what people are attempting to say when they use this term, but understanding why it is not a valid term will hopefully help to understand the rest of the setup, and possibly remove some fears about making the jump.
+I understand what people are attempting to say when they use this term, but understanding why it is not a valid term should help to understand the rest of the setup, and remove some fears about making the jump.

-As discussed, bioactive setups are any where one or more species are used to clean the environment.
-So simply adding a handful of Springtails to an enclosure makes it Bioactive.
+As discussed, bioactive setups are any where one or more species clean the environment.
+So adding a handful of Springtails to an enclosure makes it Bioactive.
 Not well established, of course, but there will still be an element of cleaning, even if you still spot clean daily.
-Having no Inverts at all, but lovely live plants is not bioactive; this is called Live Planted, or possibly Naturalistic.
-More on the terms used can be found here;
+Having no Inverts at all, but lovely live plants is not bioactive; this is a Live Planted, or even Naturalistic.
+More on the terms used can are here;

-Semantics out of the way let us get down to business.
+Semantics out of the way let’s get down to business.

 When designing a bioactive setup, your most important concern is the husbandry requirements of your chosen Herp; after all, what is the point in having a beautifully decorated, self maintaining system if your reptile will not thrive in it.

-Whether Arid, Temperate, Tropical or any other type of environment, it needs to work for the species concerned.
-From here, you can begin to look at the type of cleaners you would like to employ.
-Your main concerns should be based around the following;
+Whether Arid, Tropical or another environment, it needs to work for the species concerned.
+From here, you can begin to look at the type of cleaners you would like to use.
+Your main concerns should be the following;

 Does it concern me if they become food?

-Becoming food is not a big problem, provided the inverts are safe (specifically if collected from the wild) and either breed readily enough to take a hit on numbers, or are easily obtained to top up their population.
+Becoming food is not a big problem, provided the inverts are safe (especially if collected from the wild) and either breed enough to take a hit on numbers, or are easy to buy, to top up their population.

 Bioactive setups actually stem from the Amphibian keeping sector.
 Springtails and Dwarf White woodlice where bred as a food source for the inhabitants.
-Due to the nature of feeding live food, many of these escaped their fate and set up home in the enclosure where it was noted that they had benefits to the environment that stretched beyond the basic need of being food.
+Due to the nature of feeding live food, many of these escaped their fate and set up home in the enclosure where they had benefits to the environment that stretched beyond the basic need of being food.

 Will they cause stress to the inhabitant(s)?

-This is very important, the last thing we need is for our animals to be in a constant state of stress, which can lead, ultimately, to death.
-Therefore, picking our cleaners based on habits is key to a healthy, thriving ecosystem.
-Methods for picking include Size (springtails are tiny and will hardly bother a 4ft Royal Python) Waking hours (using diurnal species in a nocturnal animals enclosure will reduce the time in which they cross paths) Behaviour (cleaners that tend to hide out under leaf litter or logs are less likely to be predated on regularly)
+This is very important, the last thing we need is for our animals to be in a constant state of stress, which can lead to death.
+Thus, picking our cleaners based on habits is key to a healthy, thriving ecosystem.
+Methods for picking include Size (springtails are tiny and will hardly bother a 4ft Royal Python) Waking hours (using diurnal species in a nocturnal animals enclosure will reduce the time in which they cross paths) Behaviour (cleaners that tend to hide out under leaf litter or logs are less likely to get munched).

 Will they survive?

 Survivability comes down to the type of environment each cleaner has evolved to thrive in.
-Tropical Dwarf White Woodlice will colonise a warm, humid enclosure quite quickly, whereas they will die off even quicker in an Arid, desert type enclosure.
+Tropical Dwarf White Woodlice will colonise a warm, humid enclosure quick, whereas they will die off even quicker in an Arid, desert type enclosure.

 There are some cross over’s, where certain species that may not appear to survive well in one setup, will do fine if there are areas created for them to hide out during the majority of the day.
 We will discuss this further, later in the article.

-So, now we have our desired pet, we’ve done our research and no exactly what type of environment we want and even made some in roads into deciding what type of inverts we would like to see in the enclosure.
+So, now we have our desired pet, we’ve done our research and know exactly what type of environment we want.
+We’ve even made some in roads into deciding what type of inverts we would like to see in the enclosure.
 How about we look at actually building the setup?

 The first layer of a Bioactive system is a matter of choice.
 Will you need a drainage layer?

-Drainage layers are an area at the bottom of the enclosure that is created to raise substrate off the floor, and provide a space for excess water to drain out of the soil.
+Drainage layers are an area at the bottom of the enclosure that raise substrate off the floor, and provide a space for excess water to drain out of the soil.
 This system prevents the substrate becoming waterlogged and rotting the roots of any plants.

-There are a number of options for creating a drainage layer;
+There are few options for creating a drainage layer;

 HydroRocks – These are, by far, the most common method amongst keepers that are looking for a simple drainage system.
-They are lightweight, expanded clay balls that simply fill up the space.
-Their honeycomb centre not only makes they lightweight, but it also helps use a system called capillary action to draw water up and back into the soil should it dry out sufficiently.
-This reduces the risk of plants being left too long without water.
+They are lightweight, expanded clay balls that fill up the space.
+Their honeycomb centre not only makes they lightweight, but it also helps use a system called capillary action to draw water up and back into the soil should it dry out.
+This reduces the risk of plants going too long without water.
 Being lightweight, they are also more convenient should you need to move the enclosure.
 With the weight of the soil added, you will be glad of any weight savings in this instance.

 Egg Crate – Egg crate are panels of plastic that form a false floor with which to hold the substrate up.
-These are commonly used in setups that contain moving water sources, such as small rivers and ponds.
-They are placed in such a way as to create a large void under the substrate for water to flow into, whilst still maintaining the drainage properties required.
-They also allow for filters and pumps to be used in the enclosure.
+These get used in setups that contain moving water sources, such as small rivers and ponds.
+They create a large void under the substrate for water to flow into, whilst still maintaining the drainage properties required.
+They also allow for filters and pumps in the enclosure.

-Gravel – Gravel is probably the cheapest, but least effective method of drainage.
+Gravel – Gravel is often cheaper, but the least effective method of drainage.
 Whilst it creates large spaces for the excess water to filter into, it is heavy and doesn’t have the same capillary properties of HydroRocks.